hashicorp/cdktf-convert-web/README.md

-# Conver Page
+# CDKTF Convert Web

-This project sets up a convert web page that translates HCL to CDKTF Code using the cdktf convert command.
+This project sets up a convert web page that translates HCL to CDKTF Code using the `cdktf convert` command.

 ## Setup

-- `npm install`
+- `yarn install` to install the dependencies
-- `npm run deploy` to deploy the web page
+- `yarn deploy` to deploy a development version
-- `npm run watch` to watch for changes and deploy automatically
+- `yarn destroy` to destroy a development version
-- `npm run destroy` to destroy the web page
+- `yarn test` to run the tests

 ## License